-Excluding discretionary Covid grants funding and the £11.29million Housing Benefits grant from Central Government, the chart below illustrates the continuing shift in Local Government finance to generate income locally and become self financing.
-Of the remaining £24million in funding (excluding the Benefit grant) 86% - £20.62million - is from the locally generated income streams of Council Tax, Business Rates, interest and fees and charges.
-Of the £3.38million of other grant funding over half, £1.96million, is the Covid 19 support received towards the District's own activities.
-The rest includes £0.2million of New Homes Bonus, which is a Government grant awarded as a result of growth in housing within the District.
+Excluding the £10.509m Housing Benefits grant from Central Government, the chart below illustrates the continuing shift in Local Government finance to generate income locally and become self financing.
+Of the remaining £21.38m in funding (excluding the Benefit grant) 63% - £13.416m - is from the locally generated income streams of Council Tax, Business Rates, interest and fees and charges, while 21% - £4.5m was met out of Reserves.
+Of the remaining £3.49million of grant funding £2.106m related to Covid 19 support received towards both the District's own activities (£0.936m) and to support local residents and businesses (£1.17m).